sygoh23/jackal_fyp/README.md

 ```
 - dependencies: Contains all of the miscellaneous ROS packages required to build the workspace.
 - development: Main working folder for algorithm development and programming.
+  - launch: Contains launch files for simulations.
+  - resources: Contains resources for simulations with folders for `gazebo`, `pedsim` and `rviz`.
+  - scripts: Contains scripts for listener and publisher nodes.
 - jackal: Contains the modified Jackal robot (with additional sensors) for use in Gazebo and RViz.
 - pedsim: Contains the 'pedsim_ros' library for simulating groups of pedestrians.